programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

     return [(token.text) for token in doc]
 ```

 As with the function used to create Doc objects, the `token` function can be applied to the DataFrame.
-In this case, we will call the function on the **Doc** column, since this is the column which stores the results from the processing done by spaCy's NLP pipeline.
+In this case, we will call the function on the **Doc** column, since this is the column which stores the results from the processing done by spaCy.

 ```
 final_paper_df['Tokens'] = final_paper_df['Doc'].apply(get_token)